Venture-Coding/Visualisations/Charting.md

 **Histograms**
 What's the Ideal No. of Bins?
 He, K., & Meeden, G. (1997).[ Selecting the Number of Bins in a Histogram](http://users.stat.umn.edu/~gmeeden/papers/hist.pdf): A Decision Theoretic Approach.
 Journal of Statistical Planning and inference, 61(1), 49-59.

+**Correlations**
+Staying away from Spurious Correlations is very important to rule out chance encounters as hypothesis.
+Check out this list of [spurious correlations](http://www.tylervigen.com/spurious-correlations).